On the section conjecture over fields of finite type: Étale fundamental gerbes

+Loosely speaking, the étale fundamental gerbe is the space of Galois sections, but with a richer and more natural stacky structure with respect to the classical, set-theoretical one.
+In fact, if $X$ is geometrically connected over $k$ and $X\to\Pi_{X/k}$ is the étale fundamental gerbe, the space of Galois sections of $X$ is in natural bijection with the isomorphism classes of $\Pi_{X/k}(k)$, and more generally for a geometrically connected scheme $S$ over $k$ we have that $\Pi_{X/k}(S)/\sim$ corresponds to homomorphisms $\pi_{1}(S)\to\pi_{1}(X)$ over $\gal(\bar{k}/k)$ modulo the action of $\pi_{1}(X_{\bar{k}})$ by conjugation, see \cite[Proposition A.19]{bre21}.
+For instance, the structure morphism $X\to\Pi_{X/k}$ corresponds to the identity of the étale fundamental group of $X$.
+Given a rational point $\spec k\to X$, the associated Galois section $\spec k\to\Pi_{X/k}$ is obtained simply by composing with $X\to\Pi_{X/k}$.

+The two points of view are equivalent, and translations can be made back and forth.
+We use both, depending on which is convenient in each circumstance.
+Fundamental gerbes are naturally base point free and have simpler functorial properties, hence they are particularly well-suited for geometric constructions and specialization arguments in anabelian geometry.
+Fundamental groups are much more widely known, and most results in the literature are stated for groups, hence we use them when gerbes do not give particular advantages.
+The reader not familiar with fundamental gerbes might want to regard them just as spaces of Galois sections, and trust the fact that base points can be ignored.

-If we want to use étale fundamental gerbes in order to study the passage from number fields to finitely generated extensions of $\Q$ for the section conjecture, it is clear that we need to generalize the étale fundamental gerbe to a relative setting, i.e. not only over the spectrum of a field but on a more general basis.
-However, this is not the place for such a general task, hence we will take a shortcut exploiting the fact that affine, smooth curves have trivial second étale homotopy group.
+In order to study family of curves using étale fundamental gerbes, we need to generalize the latter to a relative setting, i.e. define them not only over the spectrum of a field but over a more general basis.
+This will give us a global object containing all the spaces of Galois sections of the fibers in a coherent way.
+However, this is not the place for such a general task, hence we will define relative fundamental gerbes only for a small class of morphisms, exploiting the fact that smooth curves (except $\P^{1}$) have trivial second homotopy group.

-Recall that Friedlander identified a class of morphism called \emph{geometric fibrations} (see \cite[Definition 11.4]{fri82} for the precise definition), for which we have the usual long exact sequence of étale homotopy groups, see \cite[Theorem 11.5]{fri82} (we work in characteristic $0$).
-Instances of geometric fibrations are smooth proper morphisms and morphisms of the form $X\setminus D\to S$ where $X\to S$ is a relative, smooth proper curve and $D\s X$ is a divisor finite étale over $S$.